HUNTSVILLE CHAPTER 7 BANKRUPTCY ATTORNEYS

-Huntsville bankruptcy attorneys at Ferguson & Ferguson have successfully handled thousands of Chapter 7 bankruptcy cases throughout Northern Alabama.
+Our Huntsville Chapter 7 bankruptcy attorneys at Ferguson & Ferguson have successfully handled thousands of Chapter 7 bankruptcy cases throughout Northern Alabama.
 Chapter 7 bankruptcy is a process which allows individuals to eliminate, or discharge, all, or some, debt in a legal and orderly fashion.
 Although the end result is simple, the elimination of debt, the process can be tricky and fraught with many pitfalls.
 To ensure success, the Chapter 7 Bankruptcy filer must be keenly aware of not only the ultimate goal, but also all of the law’s requirements.

 Chapter 7 bankruptcy (Title 11 of the United States Bankruptcy Code) is commonly known to attorneys, lawyers, and others as a liquidating bankruptcy (liquidation), personal bankruptcy, or just plain “bankruptcy.”
 It is also referred to as consumer, although businesses can also file under Chapter 7.
 For cases filed after October 17, 2005, eligibility to file Chapter 7 is partially determined by a means test if your annual income exceeds the median income for your geographic area as determined by the IRS.